 The general precautions applicable to these compounds are all aimed at preventing peroxide formation and include storage in opaque containers under a nitrogen atmosphere.
-The exceptions are some monomers that contain inhibitors that need some amount of air in order to effectively retard the rate of peroxide formation.
-Refer to the Appendix G, Peroxidizable Chemicals, for a list of peroxidizable compounds and to Appendix H, Peroxide Detection and Removal.
+The exceptions are some monomers that contain inhibitors that need some amount of air to effectively retard the rate of peroxide formation.
+Refer to Appendix D, Peroxidizable Chemicals, for a list of peroxidizable compounds and to Appendix E, Peroxide Detection and Removal.

 NOTE: Inorganic peroxides should also be handled with care and respect for their hazard potential.
-Barium, sodium and potassium peroxides when mixed with combustible materials form explosives that ignite easily.
+Barium, sodium and potassium peroxides, when mixed with combustible materials form explosives that ignite easily.